saivanga/saivanga.github.io/pages/tips-and-tricks.markdown

 Linux sala 5.11.0-25-generic #27-Ubuntu SMP Fri Jul 9 23:06:29 UTC 2021 x86_64 x86_64 x86_64 GNU/Linux
 ```

-- To get the SHORTER version of the architechure of your computer, use THIS command: uname -i.
+- To get the SHORTER version of the architechure of your computer, use THIS command: `uname -i`.

 ```
 uname -i